Impacted by World War II, most 1940s fashion styles prioritized useful and practical silhouettes, upcycled materials, and earthy colors.

-Most clothes in the 1940s were army-inspired, functional, practical, and made from inexpensive materials rationed during the war.
+Fashion in the 1940s blended the post-Edwardian era styles with army-inspired, functional, and practical clothes from inexpensive materials rationed during the war and ‘new looks’ of the emerging fashion designers.

 The most popular colors for civilian clothing in the 40s were navy blue, khaki, olive green, patriotic red, white, and army blue.